johncprograms/text_editor/README.md

 There's also an instrumentation profiler, which dumps it's statistics to that log on program exit.
 See ```PROF_ENABLED``` for the switch to turn this on/off.

+I've excluded tests from this distribution, since the tests are a separate program, and they test more than just this text editing code.
+I haven't bothered slicing the test program up, since it executes all the tests pretty darn fast.
+Sorry, no tests for you.

 # programming curiosities
 * I use ```#define Inl   __forceinline static``` very generously.
 That's because lots of functions are there just for convenience / code deduplication, and don't map well to performant assembly.
 Linkers are terrible at inlining; I'd much rather have the problem of deciding which functions not to inline.
 * ```CsFromFloat32``` and ```CsToFloat32``` are some half-done, infinite-precision implementations of ftoa/atof.
 Interesting for the sake of learning why those operations are so crazy slow.